How insulation works - in its most basic form, insulation works by trapping air within the insulation material.

 The natural insulation materials are also Hygroscopic meaning they absorb and release water vapour, which is a good thing.
 Whereas man made insulation is Hydrophobic so it doesn’t absorb and release water vapour readily.

 These are rating values for different materials showing how thermally efficient they are.

 I’m not going to go into great detail here but I’ll give you the basics to help you understand as you’ll see these figures quoted when you look at different types of insulation:

 It’s all well and good knowing how insulation works, but you should also know that increasing the insulation in your home increases the risk of condensation, which could cause damage in the future.

-To avoid this risk it’s essential that you, or your builder, should install a good quality vapour barrier to the warm side of the insulation and a breather membrane to the cold side.
+To avoid this risk it’s essential that you, or your builder, should install a good quality vapour barrie or vapour control layer to the warm side of the insulation and a breather membrane to the cold side.
 This stops water vapour passing through the insulation where it can condense inside the insulation.
 As this happens inside the structure of your home it can’t be seen until it's too late (interstitial condensation).

 Hopefully at this stage you should have a good basic knowledge of how insulation works within your home.
 But to summarise; you’ll need to choose the best insulation you can within your budget by comparing the r-values and/or u-values.

 Cheaper insulation will need to be thicker to achieve similar r/u-values to the more expensive insulations.

 Make sure the insulation is well fitted with no gaps and fit a vapour control layer to avoid condensation issues.

 If you’d like to get a little more information on the different types of insulation available take a quick look through my various articles on the best insulations, spray foam insulation, blow in cavity insulation, rigid foam insulation and blue jean insulation etc.